CK-ghub/Distance-Estimation-and-Object-Detection/README.md

 	2. CV2
 	3. SciPy
 	4. flask
-	5. Pre-trained YOLOv4-tiny weights, configuration file
+	5. Pre-trained YOLOv4-tiny weights, configuration file - download the weights from the link given in the resources section below
-	6. coco.names dataset the YOLO object detection model is trained on
+	7. coco.names dataset the YOLO object detection model is trained on
-	7. CCTV Footages
+	8. CCTV Footages

 ## Model Used:
     YOLOv4 DarkNet Object Detector